Dr. Ratnesh Jain UGC Assistant Professor in Engineering Sciences and Ramalingaswami Fellow

 After her doctoral work, she was employed as a Postdoctoral Fellow at the Department of Macromolecular Organic Chemistry, University of Saarland.
 During this tenure she was engaged in the formulation of nanoparticles of new hydrophobic starch polymers for encapsulating hydrophobic anti-cancer actives.
 She is the first woman scientist from India to be awarded the European Respiratory Society-Marie Curie Joint Postdoctoral Fellowship (long-term) and conducted the associated research at the Department of Drug Delivery, Helmholtz Institute for Pharmaceutical Research Saarland (HIPS), Saarbrucken, Germany.
 Her research was focussed on application of novel cationic polymers for intracellular delivery of siRNA for treatment of Tuberculosis.
 She has authored 14 publications during this tenure.
 She has received various fellowships from Government of India, poster prizes and travel grants for her research during this tenure.
 She was selected as a part of Institute of Chemical Technology team to represent India at Indo‐UK Biotechnology YES (Young Entrepreneurship Scheme) at Oxford, United Kingdom.
 She has been with the editorial team of CRS Newsletter, Indian chapter, and is currently a member of Membership and Development committee, CRS Inc., USA; member CRS, Indian chapter; member of outreach committee of American College of Clinical Pharmacology, USA and member of Indian Pharmaceutical Association.

-Since January 2012, she has been appointed as Dr. John Kapoor Assistant Professor in Pharmaceutical Technology at Department of Pharmaceutical Sciences and Technology, Institute of Chemical Technology, Matunga, Mumbai.
+Since January 2012, she was appointed as Dr. John Kapoor Assistant Professor in Pharmaceutical Technology at Department of Pharmaceutical Sciences and Technology, Institute of Chemical Technology, Matunga, Mumbai.
+However, from November 2014 onwards, she has been designated with the post of UGC Assistant Professor in Engineering Sciences at Department of Pharmaceutical Sciences and Technology, Institute of Chemical Technology, Matunga, Mumbai.
 Her research interests include design of RNA nanoplexes, pulmonary diseases, cellular models and artificial organs for preclinical research.